 75 Benefits of Social Media Marketing

 Want to know the return on investment of social media marketing?
-After careful research, we have compiled the ultimate list of social media marketing benefits.
-Most of the content in this blog is supported with research and studies from credible sources.
+After careful research, we have compiled the ultimate list of benefits of social media marketing.
+Most of the content in this blog post is supported with research and studies from credible sources.
 These sources include:

 - Recent studies and experiments performed by universities and research centers

 - Major media outlets, such as Forbes, Mashable, and Marketing Land

 - Top marketing software companies, such as HubSpot and Marketo

 - Real case studies and experience from our own social media marketing & management company

 To help you navigate through all 75 benefits, you can use the hyperlinks below as your “table of contents”.
 You can learn more about the benefits of social media in various categories.
 In addition, we have included links in each social media benefit that links to supporting information.
 Now let’s begin!